What Matters When Building Universal Multilingual Named Entity Recognition Models?: Abstract

 \section{Abstract}

-\begin{enumerate} Recent progress in universal multilingual named entity recognition (NER) has been driven by advances in multilingual transformer models and task-specific architectures, loss functions, and training datasets.
-Despite substantial prior work, we find that many critical design decisions for such models are made without systematic justification, with architectural components, training objectives, and data sources evaluated only in combination rather than in isolation.
-We argue that these decisions impede progress in the field by making it difficult to identify which choices improve model performance.
-In this work, we conduct extensive experiments around architectures, transformer backbones, training objectives, and data composition across a wide range of languages.
-Based on these insights, we introduce \methodname{}, a universal multilingual NER model supporting over 100 languages. \methodname{} achieves consistent improvements over strong multilingual NER baselines, outperforming GLiNER-x-base by 5.3pp in F1 and achieves competitive performance compared to large generative models such as Qwen3-32B, while being substantially more efficient.
-We release model checkpoints, training and evaluation code to facilitate reproducibility and future research. \end{enumerate}
+Recent progress in universal multilingual named entity recognition (NER) has been driven by multilingual transformer models, task-specific architectures, custom loss functions, and large-scale training datasets.
+However, despite substantial prior work, we find that many critical design decisions for such models are made without systematic justification, with individual components evaluated only in combination rather than in isolation.
+We argue that this lack of rigor impedes progress in the field by making it difficult to identify which choices improve multilingual generalization.
+In this work, we conduct extensive experiments on transformer backbones, architectures, training objectives, data composition, and threshold selection.
+Building on these findings, we present \methodname{}, a universal multilingual NER model supporting over 100 languages. \methodname{} achieves consistent improvements over strong multilingual NER baselines, outperforming similarly sized models by 5.3 percentage points in F1 and achieving competitive performance compared to $90\times$ larger generative models, while being substantially more efficient.
+We release model checkpoints, training, and evaluation code to facilitate reproducibility and future research.